-Matt is also designing a health and wellbeing themed garden around the Centre for Horticultural Science and Learning at RHS Garden Wisley in Surrey, and the RHS Feel Good Garden at Chelsea has been inspired by his plans for the Garden there, which will open in 2020.
+Matt is also designing a health and wellbeing themed garden around RHS Hilltop – The Home of Gardening Science at RHS Garden Wisley in Surrey, and the RHS Feel Good Garden at Chelsea has been inspired by his plans for the Garden there, which will open in 2020.

 The Lemon Tree Trust Garden